BBVA/kapow/docs/source/the_project/quickstart.rst

 Using *Kapow!* (spoiler: it's the winner!)
 ++++++++++++++++++++++++++++++++++++++++++

-Ok, let's analyze *Kapow!* and check if it is compatible with our constraints:
+OK, let's analyze *Kapow!* and check if it is compatible with our constraints:

 #. *Kapow!* is Open Source, so it's also **free as in beer**.
 #.
 By using *Kapow!* we don't need to code our own solution, so **we don't have